dart-archive/www.dartlang.org/src/site/articles/mixins/index.markdown

 ## Syntax and semantics

 Mixins are implicitly defined via ordinary class declarations.
 In principle, every class defines a mixin that can be extracted from it.
-However, in this proposal,
-a mixin may only be extracted from a class that obeys the following restrictions:

-1. The class has no declared constructors.
-2. The class' superclass is Object.
-3. The class contains no `super` calls.

-Restriction (1) avoids complications that arise due to the need to pass constructor parameters up the inheritance chain.
+However, in this proposal, a mixin may only be extracted from a class that has no declared constructors.
+This restriction avoids complications that arise due to the need to pass constructor parameters up the inheritance chain.
-Under those circumstances,
-restriction (2) encourages mixins to be declared explicitly.
-Restriction (3) means that implementations can continue to statically bind `super` calls rather than either rebinding them upon mixin application, or binding them dynamically.

 Example 1: